Tag

 Secondary DNS: 2606:1a40:1::

 Something unique about Control D that I love to see is the custom configurations.
-For example, I could join trackers and ads, malware, phishing, and government sites to make a custom filter to block all of that content.
+For example, I could join trackers and ads, , phishing, and government sites to make a custom filter to block all of that content.
 Premium filters are available for a low cost that can block like crypto exchanges and VPNs.
 Control D also supports DoH and DoT.

 Quad9: 9.9.9.9 & 149.112.112.112